COVID-19 Response Plan (Ratified on 21/09/2021)

-- COVID-19 Trinity Comprehensive School is committed to providing a safe and healthy workplace for all our staff and a safe learning environment for all our students.
-To ensure that, we have developed the following COVID-19 Response Plan.
+Trinity Comprehensive School is committed to providing a safe and healthy workplace for all our staff and a safe learning environment for all our students.
+To ensure that, we have developed and updated the following COVID-19 Response Plan.
 The BOM and all school staff are responsible for the implementation of this plan and a combined effort will help contain the spread of the virus.
 We will:

 All school staff will be consulted on an ongoing basis and feedback is encouraged on any concerns, issues or suggestions.

 This can be done through the Lead Worker Representative(s), who will be supported in line with the agreement between the Department and education partners.

 Signed: ____________________ Date:_____________________

 Planning and Preparing for return to Trinity Comprehensive School

 - The Lead Worker Representative (role outlined below) will be responsible for keeping up to date with the latest COVID-19 public health advice and pass on this information in a timely manner to staff, students, parents and others as required;